gardehal/python-playlist/README.md

 ## TODO

 - some sources not html compatible, youtube?
-- quit and mark video as as watched
 - download entire playlists to new dir
 - list watched streams for pls